 Like the subject line, shorter email content tends to work better.
 However, in the world of survey distribution, you should also make sure to contextualize your study, so the potential respondent/email recipient is incentivized to click.

-When we discuss email content; whether that be the subject line, the body text, the call-to-action, testing is king.
+When we discuss email content, whether that be the subject line, the body text, or the call-to-action, testing is king.